5 states – 2,200 miles – 2 adults – 3 kids – 1 minivan – 9 days – 3 Little House sites…

 Check out these links to plan a trip close to your neck of the woods.

-Carrie Ingalls lived here for much of her adult life, and a small museum/school in Keystone is open for viewing.
+Carrie Ingalls lived here for much of her adult life.

 Keystone is, of course, also the home of Mt.
 Rushmore (Carrie’s husband actually named the spot after a visiting New York lawyer) and not too far away is Badlands National Park–both of which were incredible to see!